thelivingdiamond/InputOverlay/README.md

 This mod was created by thelivingdiamond using the open source [Chairloader](https://github.com/thelivingdiamond/Chairloader) modding framework.
 ## License

-This mod is licensed under the [MIT License](LICENSE).```
+This mod is licensed under the GNU GPL-V3.0 license

-Note: You'll need to replace "your-username" with your actual Github username in the URLs provided.
-Also, make sure to replace the contents of the README with actual information about your mod.